 Yes, definitely.
 Safety is obviously a priority for Silver Cross and there are plenty of thoughtful touches which show the brand have really thought about the design.
 Although I keep talking about the padding and comfort levels, this really is a major selling point for me.

 This is a fantastic, stylish car seat with plenty of great safety features and comfortable, plush padding to boot.
 It’s ideal if you travel in your car a lot and want somewhere cosy for your child while on the go.
 It’s also easy to install and the handy app makes this process even more straightforward.
-It is pretty pricey, but its high end quality and super design make it well worth the investment.
+It is pretty pricey, but its high-end quality and super design make it well worth the investment.
 It’s also worth knowing that 85% of parents we surveyed said they would buy it again.